-…just one thing I want to mention before getting right into the list.
-Chronic inflammation is so different from acute inflammation.
-Acute inflammation happens after an acute injury and is the body’s natural response to heal the tissue and shouldn’t be feared.
-However, acute inflammation lasts only 1-3 days.
+I do want to mention before getting started that chronic inflammation is different from acute inflammation.
+Acute inflammation happens after an acute injury and is the body’s natural response to heal the tissue.

-Chronic inflammation is often due to an autoimmune disease, arthritis, joint pain, bursitis, or chronic lower back pain.
-This type of inflammation is toxic to the body and you want to do everything you can to reduce it.
-And the best way to do that is to heal your gut and keep your diet very alkaline.
+Chronic inflammation is often due to an autoimmune condition or imbalance that needs to be investigated.
+This type of inflammation is toxic to the body and you want to do everything you can to find the cause and help your body heal.

 Full disclosure: this post contains affiliate links, I was not paid to promote any of these products.
-I only mention products I personally have used…and if you purchase using my affiliate link, I get a small commission.
+I only mention products I personally used and trust…and if you purchase using my affiliate link, I get a small commission.
 You won’t pay more.
-And thank you for supporting this blog!

-Bone broth not only contains tons of collagen but is packed with other nutrients that are the building blocks of joints and discs.
-The compounds in bone broth help reduce inflammation, arthritis pain and joint pain.
-I went through a strict daily bone broth regimen when I was trying to heal from ankylosing spondylitis (rare spinal arthritis) and it did wonders for my body.
+This leads to a natural reduction in arthritis and joint pain.
+I went through a strict daily bone broth regimen when I was diagnosed with ankylosing spondylitis (rare spinal arthritis) and it did wonders for my body.

 Here’s a list of my most favorite fermented foods:

-- Kombucha (I can drink a gallon a day.
-I love kombucha)
+- Kombucha (I can drink a gallon of this stuff.
+I love kombucha!)

 If you’re new the CBD oil.
-You check out American Hemp Oil company here: American Hemp Oil.
+You can check out the American Hemp Oil company here: American Hemp Oil.

 Hemp Oil Extract:

-Hemp oil can be a great inroduction to hemp products.
-It’s full spectrum hemp oil, and 100% organic.
+Hemp oil can be a great introduction to hemp products.
+It’s full-spectrum hemp oil, and 100% organic.